Weighted K-stability for a class of non-compact toric fibrations: Introduction

 where $q(x)$ is a positive rational function on $P$, $q(x)$ is a polynomial, and $\lambda > 0$.
-Then the metric $\omega$ on $\C$ given by Proposition \ref{mainprop} satisfies $\omega \in \sexyH$ for any $\varepsilon > 0$. \end{prop} As we saw above, the existence of $(\tilde{v}, \, \tilde{w})$-cscK metrics on $\C$ is intimately related to weighted cscK metrics on the total space of certain line bundles $\pi: L \to B$ over compact cscK bases $(B, \, \omega_B)$ with respect to new weights $(v, \, w)$.
+Then the metric $\omega$ on $\C$ given by Proposition \ref{mainprop} satisfies $\omega \in \scaryH$ for any $\varepsilon > 0$. \end{prop} As we saw above, the existence of $(\tilde{v}, \, \tilde{w})$-cscK metrics on $\C$ is intimately related to weighted cscK metrics on the total space of certain line bundles $\pi: L \to B$ over compact cscK bases $(B, \, \omega_B)$ with respect to new weights $(v, \, w)$.
 These new weights can be computed explicitly in terms of the topological data of $L$, and we explore this relationship in Section \ref{section-testconfig}.
 Moreover, just as in \cite{LahdiliWeighted}, it turns out that we only need to consider a simple special class of piecewise-linear $f$, which in some sense have a uniformly controlled slope.
 This turns out to have an interesting interplay with \emph{uniform stability}.

-In order to fix our function spaces spaces, we must control for the ambiguity of $P$ in $\t^*$ up to translation, as any two choices of polyhedron in the same translation class will give rise to the same to the same polarized variety (see Lemma \ref{makeavariety}).
-Thus we normalize by choosing a fixed a representative, and we assume for convenience of notation that $0 \in \t$ lies in the interior.
+In order to fix our function spaces, we must control for the ambiguity of $P$ in $\t^*$ up to translation, as any two choices of polyhedron in the same translation class will give rise to the same polarized variety (see Lemma \ref{makeavariety}).
+Thus we normalize by choosing some fixed a representative containing $0 \in \t^*$.
 Given any $f \in \Cee_\beta$, we can therefore always ensure up to the addition of an affine function that $f$ attains a minimum value of zero at the origin $0 \in P$.
 We denote by $\Cee_\beta^*$ the set of thus normalized functions.
 For any $K> 0$, in Section \ref{section-uniform} we define a space $\Cee^*_\beta(K) \subset \Cee_\beta^*$, where we ask for a uniform control on $f$ in an asymptotic $L^1$ sense relative to $v$ (see \eqref{ceekbeta}).
 We then introduce a notion of uniform stability depending on an extra parameter $\gamma$, by demanding that

 for all $f \in \Cee_\beta^*(K)$.
 In particular, we say that $P$ is \emph{$\beta$-uniformly K-stable} if \eqref{uniform-intro} holds for $\gamma = \beta$.